 Over the past 10 years Harvey has invested in and managed a number of CBD projects the most noteable being the restoration and redevelopment of the White Hart, a heritage property located in the cities revitalised west end.

-In the past Harvey has served as a Trustee for the TSB Stadium, TSB Bowl of Brooklands and TSB Showplace and also been the Chair of TSB Group Investments Limited and a Director of TSB Group Limited.
+In the past Harvey has served as a Trustee for the TSB Stadium, TSB Bowl of Brooklands and TSB Showplace and also been the Chair of Toi Foundation Investments Limited (formally TSB Group Investments Limited) and a Director of Toi Foundation Holdings Limited (formally TSB Group Limited).

-Currently Harvey is a director of a number of private companies and is the Chair of TSB Community Trust, TSB Group Limited and is also a Director of TSB (Bank) Ltd.
+Currently Harvey is a director of a number of private companies and is the Chair of Toi Foundation, Toi Foundation Holdings Limited and is also a Director of TSB (Bank) Ltd.

 He is married to Kaye and they have three adult children and four grandchildren.

-As well as his role on the Trust, he is a trustee on a range of other charitable trusts.
+As well as his role on the Toi Foundation Board, he is a Trustee on a range of other charitable trusts.

 Chris and his wife Bridget live in New Plymouth with their two sons and enjoy all the benefits of the outdoors lifestyle in Taranaki from the mountain to the sea.